bezurn004/Obsi-Forge-Apedia/Sundered Ilses/Chapter3 - Oracles/Miscellaneous/SI_CH3_Misc_Story.md

 | 89 - 92 | You are tracked or followed |
 | 93 - 95 | You were diverted from the true crisis |
 | 96 - 100 | Roll twice |
-^table-OclStoryComplication
+^table-Story-Complication

 *230 ORACLES*

 ## Oracle: Story Clue
 > [!mechanics]- | Roll > `dice: [[OT_ISSI_Misc#^Story-Clue]]` | Guidance
 > When you [[SI_CH4_Gather Information#Gather Information Move Card|Gather Information]] to investigate a mystery, you might uncover clues in the form of messages, records, rumors, eyewitness reports, or physical evidence.
 You can use this oracle to help reveal what this evidence connects to or implicates.
-Then, use the outcome of the [[SI_CH4_Gather Information#Gather Information Move Card|Gather Information]] roll—strong hit, weak hit, or miss—to guide whether the clue brings clarity or complications. ^guidance-OclStoryClue
+Then, use the outcome of the [[SI_CH4_Gather Information#Gather Information Move Card|Gather Information]] roll—strong hit, weak hit, or miss—to guide whether the clue brings clarity or complications. ^guidance-Story-Clue

 | dice: 1d100 | Result |
 | :---: | --- |